efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

     In these instructions we are building everything, because that is the most used configuration.
 But the GeoModel build is highly modular, and you can install different combinations of the GeoModel subpackages.

-    You can see all the available options, and you can enable/disable them inetractively, by using the command for the interactive CMake configuration `ccmake`, instead of the classical `cmake`; *i.e.*: `cmake ../GeoModel`.
+    You can see all the available options, and you can enable/disable them interactively, by using the command for the interactive CMake configuration `ccmake`, instead of the classical `cmake`; *i.e.*: `ccmake ../GeoModel`.

-    *More details on that coming soon....*
+    In the section below, a list of all build options will be presented.